manoelpqueiroz/galactipy/README.md

 #### Initialize `poetry`

-By running `make install`
+By running `invoke install`

 After you create a project, it will appear in your directory, and will display [a message about how to initialize the project][htu7].

 #### Initialize `pre-commit`

-By running `make pre-commit-install`.
+By running `invoke pre-commit-install`.
 Make sure to set up git first via `git init`.

 ### Package example